 The Store is a bit of a wandering novel, I found it difficult to plug into, though admittedly Stribling’s prose is surprisingly engaging.
-It is the second book in the “Vaiden Trilogy” which documents the Vaiden family beginning with their role in the Civil War to the early 20th century.
+It is the second book in the “Vaiden Trilogy” which documents the Vaiden family from the Civil War to the early 20th century.
 In total, the trilogy covers approximately six decades.
-The first novel, The Forge (1931) primarily focuses on the Vaiden family during the Civil War until the abolition of slavery.
+The first novel, The Forge (1931) primarily focuses on the struggles facing the Vaiden family during the Civil War and it leads up to the abolition of slavery.
 The second part, The Store (1932) explores the life of Colonel Miltiades Vaiden during the late 1880s.
-In the final novel, Unfinished Cathedral (1933), the plot focuses on the rapid development and growth of federal works projects in Alabama and the subsequent land boom leading to economic growth.
-The trilogy has been kept in print thanks to the efforts of the University of Alabama Press –in fact the edition of The Store I read was published by the University of Alabama Press.
+In the final novel, Unfinished Cathedral (1933), we see a period of rapid growth and development as New Deal federal works projects spark a land boom.
+The Vaiden trilogy has been kept in print largely thanks to the efforts of the University of Alabama Press –in fact, the edition of The Store I read was published by the University of Alabama Press, an original copy.

 The setting of The Store is Florence, Alabama in the mid-to-late 1880s.
-Our protagonist is Colonel Miltiades “Milt” Vaiden, a decorated Confederate Civil War veteran and former overseer of the Crowninshield plantation.
-Note: Miltiades was also the name of the famous Athenian military commander during the Persian Wars (as found in the writings of Herodotus).
+Our protagonist is Colonel Miltiades “Milt” Vaiden, a decorated Confederate veteran and former overseer of the Crowninshield plantation.
+Note: Miltiades was also the name of the famous Athenian military commander during the Persian Wars (as can be found in the writings of Herodotus).
 At any rate, in the postwar “New South” and despite its expanding mercantilism, Col. Vaiden finds himself impoverished and wayward.
-He hopes to regain his prominent status in the community.
-When reading along we in the audience are never quite sure if we can fully trust Col. Vaiden –he is mischievous, exploitative, and he despises the newly freed “uppity” black people around him.
+He hopes to regain his prominent status within the community.
+While reading along, we in the audience are never quite sure if we can fully trust Col. Vaiden –he seems mischievous, exploitative, and he despises the newly freed “uppity” black people around him.
 In fact, The Store is rife with all manner of racist language.
-Col. Vaiden and his compatriots place their faith in the resurgence of the Democrats under President Grover Cleveland to revive the status of whites in the South (it should be noted that Col. Vaiden is also a former leader of the Ku Klux Klan).
+Col. Vaiden and his compatriots place their political hopes in the resurgence of the Democratic party under President Grover Cleveland, a man they believe will revive the status of whites in the South (it should be noted that Col. Vaiden is also a former leader of the Ku Klux Klan).